Advanced Cobber Certification: Complete Hybrid Cob/Straw Bale Home and Masonry Adobe Heater in Romania€2000

 In the months of August and September temperatures vary from a maximum of 30 degrees celsius to a minimum of 24 degrees celsius in the evenings.
 Days are mostly sunny, rainfall occurring very rarely.
 Evenings mosquitos are encountered so repellent can help.

+This Advanced Cobber Certification training offers a complete foundation to roof build over a period of 5 weeks.
+The foundation and first floor coats will be built in the first week from the local rock on and near the land using lime and sand mortar.
+In weeks 2-4 we will build the circular Cob & Balecob Wall with opening and fixed windows, niches, shelves, bottles, other useful natural elements inserted into the wall for hanging and also attaching things, electrical and plumbing fixtures and pipes/housing, and the roof connection.
+We will also be sculpting and plastering the wallsin Week 4.
+In Week 5 we will build the Roof, the Heater and finish the second floor coat.
 Students will learn ALOT by building every day with continuous instruction both practical hands-on and theoretical using lecture time, slides and videos.
 You will leave fully confident to build your own cob house or someone else’s, which is your next step after graduating from our training!
-This will take you to the next level of understanding and experience after which you can be a competent cob workshop assistant and builder.
-Hallelujah and off to the Hot Springs!!!
+This will take you to the next level of understanding and experience after which you will be a much more competent workshop assistant and builder.

-The 42-day Course will offer practical learning by building a complete 22-25m2 (depending on number of students) curvilinear building from top of foundation to roof, as described in the “Project” section above.
-Those who complete the 42-day Workshop will receive an Intermediate Cobber Certificate of Completion for Cob Walls (which includes Door, Windows, Shelves, Niches, Art, Electrical & Plumbing), Floor, Plaster & Roof.
+This 35-day Course will offer practical learning by building a complete 15-18m2 (depending on number of students) curvilinear building from foundation to roof, as described in the “Project” section above.
+Those who complete the Workshop will receive an Advanced Cobber Certificate of Completion for Foundation, Cob Walls (which includes Door, Windows, Shelves, Art, Electrical & Plumbing), Floor, Plaster & Roof.

-The Intermediate Cob Building Workshop begins on Sunday, August 2nd 2020 at 4pm with the Opening Circle and Introduction to Site & Project, the Welcome Dinner and Introduction to the Course.
-It ends on Sunday, September 13th, 2020 after the Closing Circle & Lunch.
+The Advanced Cob Building Workshop begins on Sunday, August 2nd 2020 at 4pm with the Opening Circle and Introduction to Site & Project, the Welcome Dinner and Introduction to the Course.
+It ends on Sunday, September 6th, 2020 after the Closing Circle & Lunch.

 The daily schedule (subject to slight modifications due to climate) will be: